unahouExosite/docs/widget/README.md

 #### write

-Writes a single value to the resource specified.
+Writes a single value to the One Platform resource(s) specified.
 This throws an exception if there is any error in the arguments.

 ```
 write(TargetResource, Value) -> Deferred